Jefferson Lerma

 A youth product of Atlético Huila, Lerma played for three years in Colombia before joining Spanish side Levante on loan in 2016.
 That same year, Levante bought Lerma outright on a four-year contract.
-Lerma became Premier League side AFC Bournemouth's club record transfer fee in 2018 as he joined The Cherries for a reported €30 million.
+In 2018, Lerma was signed by Premier League side AFC Bournemouth for a club record fee of €30 million.
+He spent five years at the club until 2023, departing on a free transfer for Crystal Palace, where he won the FA Cup in 2025.

-Lerma first played with Colombia's Olympic team, representing them at the 2016 Summer Olympics in Rio.
-He made his international debut for Colombia the following year in a friendly against South Korea.
-He was part of the Colombia squad that participated at the 2018 World Cup, and represented his nation at the 2019 edition of the Copa América.
+Lerma first played with Colombia's Olympic team, representing them at the 2016 Summer Olympics in Rio, and made his senior international debut the following year.
+He was part of the Colombia squad that participated at the 2018 World Cup, also representing his nation at the 2019 and 2024 edition of the Copa América, helping his country finish as runners-up in the latter.